 After you’ve frozen the cream and need to use it, you can simply defrost what you need on the countertop or in the fridge.
 If you are adding it to a warm recipe such as soup, you can just put it right in with the rest of the ingredients.

 If you need it to thaw quicker you can put it in the microwave (for a very short amount of time!) or you can thaw it on the stovetop.

 Freezing Cream in Cubes

 When freezing heavy cream, you will be using an ice cube tray.
 These can be found very inexpensively at the Dollar Store or rummage sales.
-I keep a whole bunch of them just to use for these kinds of projects.
+I keep a bunch of them for these kinds of projects.

 Ice cube trays can be used to make all kinds of things!
 In the same way you freeze and use cream, you can freeze leftover broth, fruit juices, buttermilk, milk, coffee, and pesto.
 You can even chop up herbs and freeze them in olive oil in cubes to add fresh herb flavor to your meals!

 — We use ice cube trays regularly to Save Orange Juice!

 Freezing in cubes is a great way to have these things “preserved” and easy to grab the exact amount that you need.
 As a general rule of thumb, you can use these conversions to get the right amount of ingredients out of the freezer when you’re ready to use them!

 2 cubes = 1/4 cup